 This course is a study of the history, literature, methods and areas of concentration within the academic discipline of Political Science.
 It will include introductions to both normative and empirical aspects of that discipline.
-This course is only offered in the spring semester (odd years).

 POLS 2191-3 Political Science Internship (Variable)